heino17/tiddlyhost-wikiwise/Readme_Comments_and_voting.md

 - **Comment Function (for sites/wikis)**
   - One comment per user per site (unique constraint)
   - Form for creating/editing
-  - Display of the last 3 comments in the tile + “All comments” link if there are more than 3 comments
+  - Display of the last 2 comments in the tile + “All comments” link if there are more than 2 comments
   - Complete comment list on separate index page
   - Delete your own comments
   - Admin can delete any comment
   - Expandable area with `<details>` tag
+  - Text field with letter counter 0/1500, + progress bar green, yellow, red
   - i18n-compatible texts & pluralization
   - Turbo/Hotwire for live Updates without reload